-The proposed action of lowering the scan angle of the KEVX WSR-88D from the current minimum of +0.5 deg to +0.3 deg would not result in significant changes in the quality of the human environment.
+The proposed action of lowering the scan angle of the KDOX WSR-88D from the current minimum of +0.5 deg to +0.3 deg would not result in significant changes in the quality of the human environment.
 Lowering the minimum scan angle would also not add to the environmental effects of past, present, and reasonably foreseeable future actions to cause cumulatively significant effects

 The proposed action would improve the quality of meteorological radar data available to ROC forecasters and others users of the data.
-This may indirectly benefit the residents and businesses of the Eglin AFB, FL area, improving the accuracy of forecast and severe weather alerts, which could result in environmental benefits if weather dependent economic or government activities (e.g., agriculture, construction, outdoor recreation, transportation, military operations, water management) become more efficient or safer as a result of improved weather services.
+This may indirectly benefit the residents and businesses of the Dover AFB, DE area, improving the accuracy of forecast and severe weather alerts, which could result in environmental benefits if weather dependent economic activities (e.g., agriculture, construction, outdoor recreation, transportation, water management) become more efficient or safer as a result of improved weather services.
 The resulting environmental benefits are difficult to quantify, but are unlikely to be significant.